-Security Connections Encoder

-Contact Closures Auxiliary Serial Encoder to use for HTTP streaming

-Switchboard Server CrossLock VPN Current HE-AAC V2 Stereo 48Kb

-System Clock Default HE-AAC V2 Stereo 48Kb

-Zals-os-12 is:is of ((iii)) ▼ Alternate Modes ► BD(C Normal HE-AAC V2 Stereo 48Kb 👻

-Accent incoming connections No

-IP Port 8000 APPLY CHANGES CANCEL CHANGES SET TO DEFAULT

-CITCODE HE-AAC V2 Stereo 48Kb Genre Live

-Public No
+Security Connections Contact Closures Auxiliary Serial Encoder Encoder to use for HTTP streaming Switchboard Server CrossLock VPN Current HE-AAC V2 Stereo 48Kb Default HE-AAC V2 Stereo 48Kb ▶ System Clock 2019-08-12 18:19 UTC (NTP) ▼ Alternate Modes ▶ BRIC Normal ▼ HTTP HE-AAC V2 Stereo 48Kb Accept incoming connection IP Port 8000 APPLY CHANGES CANCEL CHANGES SET TO DEFAULT Encoder Genre Info URL Public HE-AAC V2 Storeo 48Kb Live No

-FIGURE 66 HTTP STREAMING ENCODER
+FIGURE 71 HTTP STREAMING ENCODER

-Next, select an encoder for use by the streaming server (Figure 66).
+Next, select an encoder for use by the streaming server (Figure 71).
 Only the encoder choices that are compatible with the players listed are shown in this menu.
 Choices span from a mono audio feed at 18 kb/s up to a stereo feed at 128 kb/s.
-Keep in mind, multiple streams will require this bandwidth, along with around 25% overhead for each stream.
+Keep in mind, multiple streams will require this bandwidth along with around 25% overhead for each stream.